 Peloponnese played a major role in the existence of Christianity.
 Corinth and Patra are the most important cities at that time, where Apostle Andrew was martyred.
 The area will suffer many invasions and raids, especially between 3rd and 6th century AC.
 One of the most important battles in Greece was given in Patra at the end of the 6th century, contributing to the destruction of the huge threat for the Roman State and the Greeks.

 Byzantine and Ottoman Times

-After the fall of the Byzantine state, in 1204 from the Crusades, Peloponnese founded the Principality of Achaia which it will gradually be replaced from 1261 by the Despotate of the Morea with Mystras as the headquarters.
-During the Frankish rule, the authority is at the hands of the local eminent from the Paleo-Byzantine origin.
+After the fall of the Byzantine state, in 1204 from the Crusades, Peloponnese founded the Principality of Achaia which will gradually be replaced from 1261 by the Despotate of the Morea with Mystras as the headquarters.
+During the Frankish rule, the authority is at the hands of the local eminent of the Paleo-Byzantine origin.
 The Despotate broke down in 1460 by the Ottomans.
-After the long drawn out presence of the Venetians in the area (1687-1715), Peloponnese passed again in the hands of the Turks.
+After the long-drawn-out presence of the Venetians in the area (1687-1715), Peloponnese passed again in the hands of the Turks.

 Finally, in 1821, Peloponnese became the cradle of the Greek Revolution.
 The most important battles for liberation took place there and even after the liberation, the Greek state used the area, the Cyclades and a part of Sterea.
 The first capital of the new Greek state was Nafplion town.